lukejamestodd1/bayside-cioding-challenge/README.md

 ### `npm start`

-Runs the app in the development mode.<br />
+This runs the app in the development mode.<br />

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-Please push your solution to your own branch
+## Please push your solution to your own branch

+To create a new branch

 ### `git checkout -b your_branch_name`

+Add and commit after making some changes

 ### `git add .`

 ### `git commit -m "commit message"`

+Push changes to the repository

 ### `git push origin your_branch_name`

+Happy coding!
+Don't be scared to ask for help :)